Power Shutoff Resource Guide & How Disability Rights California Can Help You

 REGIONAL CENTER SERVICES FOR PEOPLE WITH INTELLECTUAL AND DEVELOPMENTAL DISABILITIES

 Regional centers are nonprofit private corporations that contract with the Department of Developmental Services to provide or coordinate services and supports for eligible individuals with intellectual and developmental disabilities.
 They have offices throughout California to provide a local resource to help eligible individuals and their families find, access, and in some cases pay for services and supports, including emergency supplies such as back-up power for medical equipment and other critical assistive technology devices.
-You can find the contact information for your local regional center here.

 IN-HOME SUPPORTIVE SERVICES